 The film sees the return of a cast and crew that quickly became the backbone of the franchise, with Gerald Thomas directing once again, and Norman Hudis writing the screenplay.

 Kenneth Connor, Charles Hawtrey, Joan Sims, Kenneth Williams, and Hattie Jacques play the teachers.
 Ted Ray was cast as the headmaster, and he is a great addition to the cast.
 But his first appearance in the franchise would also be his last, as he was contracted to another studio that objected to him being in these films.
-Rosalind Knight plays the school inspector and Leslie Phillips (of Navy Lark fame) joins the franchise in the role of a psychology researcher.
+Rosalind Knight plays the school inspector evaluating the teaching at Maudlin Street School and Leslie Phillips (of Navy Lark fame) accompanies her in that endavour in the role of a psychology researcher.

 It goes without saying that all of the cast do an excellent job, but there is a lot of room given to the very young actors playing the “saboteur” pupils, and since these characters are not established through exposition in the way the adult characters are, they have no personality – which becomes more irritating the longer they are on screen.
 As far as I can see, this is the only major flaw in the writing.

 The humour works, but there is a lot of emphasis on the pupils’ pranks which are, by nature, showy rather than funny.
 Since these pranks are almost entirely a physical type of humour, the room that is given to them means that the screenplay feels short on funny dialogue at times.